QualiSystems/devguide_source/_reference/9.1.0/shellfoundry-intro.md

 ### Version History<a name="version-history"></a>

+**1.2.7 (2019-02-12)**
+* Fixed issue in "generate" command after renaming root folder

 **1.2.6 (2019-01-25)**
 * Added `get_templates` command for downloading shellfoundry templates for offline mode
-* Added `delete` command for deleting shells installed on CloudShell
+* Added `delete` command for deleting shells installed on CloudShell (supported in CloudShell 9.1 GA and up)
+* Implemented the capability to generate shell documentation based on the template

 **1.2.5 (2018-10-04)**
 * Set strict python version